LivStokes/LibC/README.md

 {insert photo of C grades}

-Every friday there was an exam to test the knowledge gained suring the week.
+Every friday there was an exam to test the knowledge gained during the week.
 {insert photo of grades}